 - Post Bar is a great nightlife venue with a rooftop bar area – there is also an attached late-night art gallery, and street art throughout

-Best Hostel Palermo
+Best Mid-range Hotel Palermo

 Selina Palermo functions as both a hostel and a hotel, meaning it is great for both backpackers and budget travellers that want a little more privacy!
 Whether in a dorm or a private room, you will be able to enjoy the mesmerising decor that draws inspiration from the artistic district the accommodation is based in.

-Best Splurge Hotel in Palermo
+Best Luxury Hotel in Palermo

 This hotel has all the facilities you could possibly desire in a luxury accommodation.
 There is an outdoor swimming pool, a large fitness suite and even a solarium where you can sit back and enjoy the beautiful Buenos Aires sunshine!
 Rooms are elegantly decorated with modern furnishings and Italian marble bathrooms.

-(Where to stay in Buenos Aires close to everything!)
+Where to stay in Buenos Aires close to everything!

 - COOLEST thing to do in Microcentro – Buenos Aires is one of the few cities in the world where the public transport is an attraction in itself – hop on board Linea A to see why